http4k/www/src/website/content/news/typesafe_configuration/index.md

 ---
 title: Add typesafe 12-factor configuration to http4k apps with Environments
-description: An overview of how to configure http4k applications using the http4k-cloudnative module
+description: An overview of how to configure http4k applications using the http4k-config module
+date: 2021-10-01
 ---

-# Add typesafe 12-factor configuration to http4k apps with Environments

-##### november 2018 / [@daviddenton][github]

 ### Intro
 This post covers the various concerns around configuring HTTP apps, and introduces the http4k approach for addressing these when deploying applications into cloud-native environments, which leverages the Kotlin type system for maximum safely and code reuse.